-It is essential to develop a plan for data mapping in advance of the project to ensure success in ETL, data integration, and business intelligence / analytics efforts
+It is essential to develop a plan and use established processes for data mapping in advance of the project.
+Doing so will ensure success in ETL, data integration, and business intelligence / analytics efforts

 Planning is arguably the most important stage of the entire data mapping project.

 Documentation needed for a project’s sources should include data maps and data dictionaries to deliver a complete definition and the intended use of each source data component.
 Metadata, often found in data dictionaries help to assure that the interpreted meaning of each source data element is correct.
 For example, a field for “Provider ID” could have many different definitions over several elements such as billing identification number, national provider identifier, social security number, etc. Data definitions with similar or exact names could differ considerably in meaning.